-The SEL intensity remained stable with an increase of the intervals between the forward-bias and reversebias pulses up to the maximal value of 100 ms in our experiments.
-Dependence of the SEL intensity on the reverse bias pulse parameters shows that with the pulse length decreasing down to the minimal values used in the experiment (~10 $\mu$ s) the SEL amplitude (intensity) did not change.
-This effect was observed in our experiments at temperatures up to 120 K.
+The SEL intensity remains stable with an increase of the intervals between the forward-bias and reverse-bias pulses up to the maximal value of 100 ms in our experiments.
+Dependence of the SEL intensity on the reverse bias pulse parameters shows that with the pulse length decreasing down to the minimal values used in the experiment ( $\sim 10 \ \mu s$ ) the SEL amplitude (intensity) did not change.
+This effect was obtained in our experiments at temperatures up to 120 K.

 The experimentally observed peculiarities suggest that the "memory" effect characteristic of the electro-optical conversion is associated with availability in the structure of deep traps for free carriers.
-During the forward bias pulse, the traps fill up with the carriers.
-At reverse (negative) bias, the carriers get free from the traps and are able to excite Er ions by impact excitation, if the electric field is high enough.
+During the forward bias pulse the traps fill up with the carriers.
+At reverse (negative) bias the carriers get free from the traps and are able to excite Er ions by impact excitation, if the electric field is high enough.

 In Si based optoelectronics of critical importance are memory elements with an optical output.
-Actually, the structure described in this paper is exactly such a device in which the memory elements are deep traps located in the Si:Er layer.
-The memory work includes the following stages: (i) at forward-bias pulse the deep traps are filled up with carriers (data writing); (ii) after the pulse terminates the traps can retain their charged state for a long time (data storage); (iii) application of a short pulse of the reverse bias sets the carriers free and they excite EL of the $Er^{3+}$ ion (optical output of data); and (iv) by application of a reverse-bias pulse of a small amplitude the carriers are released from the traps without luminescence (memory erasing).
+In a recent publication [18] the authors reported the feasibility of an all optical memory on the basis of Si:Er/Si structures.
+Just as important is the possibility to electrically control a Si memory element with an optical output.
+Actually, the structure described in this paper is exactly such a device in which the memory elements are deep traps located in a Si:Er layer.
+The memory work includes the following stages:

+at forward-bias pulse the deep traps are filled up with carriers (data writing);

+after the pulse terminates the traps can retain their charged state for a long time (data storage); application of a short pulse of the reverse bias sets the carriers free and they excite EL of the Er3+ ion (optical output of data);

+by application of a reverse-bias pulse of a small amplitude the carriers are released from the traps without luminescence (memory erasing).